Hejduk – Upshots and Asides

 As if this weren’t good enough by itself – and this is where the story takes a really unexpected twist – two pavillions designed by Hejduk could now end up being built on the scrappy bit of land in front of the building, thus “completing” the ensemble.
 Robert Slinger of Kapok proposed the idea in a mail written to Hejduk three weeks ago.
 Although he seemd to think the idea was a bit of a pipe dream, it was clear that realising these structures would make perfect sense in the context of a public park.
 Funding might well also be secured out of a pot set aside for urban parks and public spaces.

-The two pavillions, “Studio for the painter”, and “Studio for the musician” were both exhibited as centerpieces in 1987 IBA exhibition held at the Martin Gropius Building in Berlin.
+The two pavilions, “Studio for the painter”, and “Studio for the musician” were both exhibited as centerpieces in 1987 IBA exhibition held at the Martin Gropius Building in Berlin.
 Why they never made it from the museum to the street isn’t clear, but I can well imagine that they probably just looked too damned scary.
-Robert Slinger offered a more practical reason when we chatted last weekend: if built at the scale suggested by Hejduk, the pavillions would have to confirm to all the regulations to which a ‘normal’ building must abide.
+Robert Slinger offered a more practical reason when we chatted last weekend: if built at the scale suggested by Hejduk, the pavilions would have to confirm to all the regulations to which a ‘normal’ building must abide.
 Fire safety and questions of maintenance, ownership and access all come to mind.
-Shrink the pavillions to the size of sculptures though, and the idea dies.
+Shrink the pavilions to the size of sculptures though, and the idea dies.

 I’d like to quickly go back to the Baukollegium.
 One salacious detail about the meeting is that the tower’s new owner, Mr Sruel Prajs, turned up with absolutely no defence prepared for the changes made to the building.
-He simply didn’t know what he’d aquired, which seems a little odd.
+He simply didn’t know what he’d acquired, which seems a little odd.
 Is a passing knowledge of architecture not required of property dealers, in the same way that, say, a fishmonger knows a thing or two about fish?
 No wonder they talk about ‘objects’.

 Admittedly, defending one’s own ignorance is a hard thing to do, but an honest answer would have had some dignity.
 If I might be allowed to speculate for a moment, it’s worth noting that the Berlinhaus’s offices are located in a building next to Hejduk’s tower.
 It’s a detail I hadn’t noticed whilst the campaign was hotting up, but maybe the reason for the white paint job and pink balconies was to pretty-up the view from Prajs’ office window.
 A bone-headed whim.
 To paraphrase Oscar Wilde, this sounds like a case of “a man who knows the price of everything and the value of nothing.”